 A SAM should also be able to utilize the internal resources and templates effectively by reaching out to the right people at the right time.
 These qualities are the basic ingredients for a successful SAM.

 Know the stakeholders of your Strategic Accounts

 Your Strategic Accounts are at a huge risk if your SAM is the single point of contact and owns all the relationships in the account.
 What if the SAM leaves, and you’ll be left with no choice.

 That is why you need to have an account plan, in order to help you identify the right people and strengthen the relationship where it matters the most.

 LinkedIn is a great tool to support this activity.
 If you are connected to your SAM and your SAM is connected to contacts in the account, you will have visibility into these contacts and the ability to link with them.

-One of the most important aspects of Strategic Account Management is to always look for new opportunities to help grow your client’s business.
+One of the most important aspects of Strategic Account Management and leadership is to always look for new opportunities to help grow your client’s business.
 You can always make use of the relationship that you’ve built to get insights about the problems your client is facing.

 You can then cross-sell or up-sell with your skills, or develop a completely new product that caters to your client’s needs.